sourcemeta/jsonschema/README.markdown

 Usage
 -----

-The JSON Schema CLI supports a growing amount of commands.
-The following pages describe each command in details.
-Additionally, running the JSON Schema CLI without passing a command will print convenient reference documentation:
+The functionality provided by the JSON Schema CLI is divided into commands.
+The following pages describe each command in detail.
+Additionally, running the JSON Schema CLI without passing a command will print convenient reference
+documentation:

 - [Validating](./docs/validate.markdown)
 - [Testing](./docs/test.markdown)